HoGentTIN/linux-training-hogent/conversion.md

 > ./lib/convert-titles.sh | tee log/convert-titles.log
 > ./lib/remove-indexterm.sh | tee log/remove-indexterm.log
 > cp -r ../linux-training-be/images/ .
+> ./lib/collect-author-info.sh | tee log/author-stats.log
 ```

+The scripts perform the following tasks:

+- `convert-db2md.sh`: Convert Docbook XML to Markdown using `pandoc`.
+- `convert-titles.sh`: The title of each module is stored in a separate file with contents `<title>TITLE</title>`.
+Pandoc does not convert this correctly to a Markdown title, so that's where this script comes in.
+- `remove-indexterm.sh`: The original Docbook XML contains `<indexterm>` tags that, when converted to Markdown, are not handled well by some of the tools we use.
+This script removes them.
+A static site generator like `mkdocs` with the `mkdocs-material` theme already has full-text search functionality, so we don't really need the index terms.
+The PDFs won't have an index, but these days, people are more likely to peruse them in electronic form and can use the search function in a PDF reader anyway.
+- `collect-author-info.sh`: By converting the entire work to Markdown we lose the original Git history, and we feel it is important to preserve the authorship information.
+This script uses Git blame to determine the people who contributed to each module.
+The person who touched the most lines in a module is considered the author, others as contributors.
+The script writes the author information to a file `015_authors.md` in the Markdown source directory of each module.

 ## Generating mkdocs site